llvm/circt/docs/Motivation.md

 not change the streams of data being computed.

-It is possible to extract dataflow models from fine-grained CDFG representations of sequential code[@josipovic18hls] and the resulting dataflow models can be implemented directly in a circuit, although the circuits used to implement fine-grained handshake logic are often more complex than an equivalent FSMD model (for designs which can be
+It is possible to extract dataflow models from fine-grained CDFG representations of sequential code and the resulting dataflow models can be implemented directly in a circuit, although the circuits used to implement fine-grained handshake logic are often more complex than an equivalent FSMD model (for designs which can be